Pocket Knitting Calculator

 Row Gauge (Rows per 10cm)

-Optional, but helpful if you want height rows.
+Optional, but helpful when you want an accurate row count for height.

-• You can create consistent pockets for repeated orders of same client/size
+• Creating consistent pockets for repeated orders of the same client/size

 • Print: Workshop reference sheet

-Trust Tip: Exporting PDF when delivering patterns improves both your professionalism and trust.
+Trust Tip: Exporting a PDF when delivering patterns improves both your professionalism and client trust.

-• Mark placement with chalk/marker on garment before deciding pocket placement.
+• Mark placement with chalk or marker on the garment before deciding pocket placement.

-• Knit pocket separately, block, then attach—this keeps final dimensions accurate.
+• Knit the pocket separately, block it, then attach — this keeps final dimensions accurate.

-• Adjusting stitch count to nearest even number (for ribbing match) is often better.
+• Adjusting stitch count to the nearest even number (for ribbing match) is often better.

 Step-by-Step Calculation Breakdown